Cyril Wecht

-Cyril Harrison Wecht (March 20, 1931 – May 13, 2024) was an American forensic pathologist.
+Cyril Harrison Wecht (March 20, 1931 – May 13, 2024) was an American forensic pathologist and attorney.
 He was president of both the American Academy of Forensic Sciences and the American College of Legal Medicine, and headed the board of trustees of the American Board of Legal Medicine.
 Wecht served as County Commissioner and Allegheny County Coroner and Medical Examiner, serving the Pittsburgh metropolitan area.
 He was perhaps best known for his criticism of the Warren Commission's findings concerning the assassination of John F. Kennedy.

 Background

 Wecht was born to Jewish immigrant parents in Pittsburgh in 1931, but spent his early years in a tiny mining village in Dunkard Township, Pennsylvania, called Bobtown.
 His father, Nathan Wecht, was a Lithuanian-born storekeeper; his Ukrainian-born mother, Fannie Rubenstein, was a homemaker and helped out in the store.
 When Wecht was seven, Nathan moved the family first to McKees Rocks, Pennsylvania, and then to the Hill District neighborhood of Pittsburgh, opening a neighborhood grocery store.
 He attended and graduated from the now closed Fifth Avenue High School in Pittsburgh.

 Wecht had musical leanings and was concertmaster of the University of Pittsburgh Orchestra during his undergraduate years.
 He earned a Bachelor of Science from the University of Pittsburgh in 1952, an M.D. degree from the University of Pittsburgh School of Medicine in 1956, a Bachelor of Law from the University of Pittsburgh School of Law in 1962, and a Juris Doctor degree from the University of Maryland School of Law.
 In 1959, he served in the United States Air Force at the Air Force Hospital, Maxwell Air Force Base, Alabama, where he became a captain in the medical corps.
 He became a forensic pathologist.
 He served on the staff of St. Francis Hospital in Pittsburgh before becoming Deputy Coroner of Allegheny County in 1965.
 Four years later he was elected coroner.
 Wecht served as coroner from 1970 to 1980, and again from 1996 to 2006.